Last Updated on September 29, 2021 by motologs

 First reach Siliguri by Train, Bus, or Flight to Bagdogra Airport.
-Once you reach Siliguri, you can hire or rent a vehicle all the way to Passingdang.
+Once you reach Siliguri, you can hire or rent a vehicle to Passingdang.
 Otherwise, take the local bus or a shared jeep to Mangan.
-From Mangan hire a local taxi to Passingdang or to your Homestay.
-If you are driving by self then take the Singtam-Dikchu road all the way to Mangan.
+From Mangan hire a local taxi to Passingdang or your Homestay.
+If you are driving by self then take the Singtam-Dikchu road to Mangan.
 Divert from Mangan to Dzongu.

 Taxi Fare / Public Transport for Dzongu